 Becket - Washington is a very small town located in the state of Massachusetts.
 With a population of 2,410 people and just one neighborhood, Becket - Washington is the 296th largest community in Massachusetts.

-Unlike some towns, Becket - Washington isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Becket - Washington are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Becket - Washington is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Becket - Washington is a town of professionals, managers, and service providers.
 There are especially a lot of people living in Becket - Washington who work in management occupations (16.86%), healthcare (9.14%), and sales jobs (8.12%).

 Also of interest is that Becket - Washington has more people living here who work in computers and math than 95% of the places in the US.

-Becket - Washington is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Becket - Washington is a great place for families with children to consider.
+First of all, many other families with children live here, making Becket - Washington a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Becket - Washington has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Becket - Washington’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One downside of living in Becket - Washington is that it can take a long time to commute to work.
 In Becket - Washington, the average commute to work is 33.34 minutes, which is quite a bit higher than the national average.

-The citizens of Becket - Washington are very well educated compared to the average community in the nation: 39.27% of adults in Becket - Washington have a bachelor's degree or even advanced degree.
+The population of Becket - Washington is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.27% of adults in Becket - Washington have a bachelor's degree or even advanced degree.

 The per capita income in Becket - Washington in 2022 was $52,416, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $209,664 for a family of four.
 However, Becket - Washington contains both very wealthy and poor people as well.